AVSimulation/SCANeR-Quick-Starts/Pages/HT_FirstLaunch/HT_FirstLaunch.md

 ##### ANALYSIS

-The Analysis mode is made to view again an exercise of a driving simulation and to extract information as graphics, spreadsheet data or video.
+The Analysis mode is made to view again an exercise of a driving simulation and to extract information as charts, spreadsheet data or video.

 ![ANALYSIS](./assets/ANALYSIS.PNG)